Stijnantoine99/theorie/README.md

 2. [Greedy algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/greedy_algorithm)

-   * The greedy algorithm will place very house multiple times and will choose the one with the highest price outcome
+   * The greedy algorithm will place each house multiple times and will choose the one with the highest price outcome

 3. [Move algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/move_algorithm)

-   * The move algorithm will move the houses after placing and searches for the highest price possible. it will find an equilibrium._
+   * The move algorithm will move the houses after placing and searches for the highest price possible. it will find an equilibrium.

 4. [Main algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/main_algorithm)

-   * The main algorithm is an combination between the greedy and move algorithm
+   * The main algorithm is a combination of the greedy and move algorithm

 5. [Simulated Annealing algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/simulated_annealing_algorithm.py)

    * The simulated annealing algorithm will move the houses like the move algorithm, but will initiate simulated annealing (check for bigger random steps) if possible.

-Each of these algorithms are clarified in there own readme wich you can find in the repository or you can click on the links above.
-The readme files will explain some details of each algorithm:

-* How does it work
-* What are the results

 ### The algorithms

 The algorithms are made to create the best possible way to place the houses in every neighborhood.
 Every algorithm is different and are therefore hard to compare.
 However every algorithm has a method to place the houses and a method to calculate the total price.
 In the table below we have tried to quantify the amount of steps every algorithm has to take in the place and price method.

-__Variables__
+#### Variables
+We have made use of some variables which are distinguishable in our algorithms.
+All these variables affect the running time of a specific algorithm.
+We have tried to characterize the variables in all our algorithms and these are presented below.

 * House-variant = 20/40/60
-* Random_range = Amount of extra times every house will be placed and checked
+* Random_range = Amount of extra times every house will be placed and checked (essential in Greedy algorithm)
 * Amount of moves = How much time the move function will run until the balance is found (around 15)
 * The 9 in the move function is the amount of possible moves (8) + the current place